radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 An LDAP data source represents a connection to an LDAP/JNDI-accessible backend.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – When configuring data sources for Active Directory backends, always enable the Paged Results Control option.**
+>When configuring data sources for Active Directory backends, always enable the Paged Results Control option.

 To add an LDAP data source:
 1. From the Main Control Panel > Settings Tab > Server Backend section > LDAP Data Sources sub-section, click **Add**.